REASON IN ANCIENT GREECE

 To return to Thales: it seems he issued his natural explanations as mere statements without argument to justify them.
 Perhaps he justified them in the old-fashioned way of saying he had received them from the gods.

-Parmenides, slightly later, did provide argument (i.e. logic and reason) as justification for his natural explanations But he also said, reverting to the old-fashioned mythic way, that steeds of the goddess-muse had pulled his chariot of thought along, axles blazing in their sockets (see here).
+Parmenides, slightly later, did provide argument (i.e. logic and reason) as justification for his natural explanations But he also said, reverting to the old-fashioned mythic way, that steeds of the goddess-muse had pulled his chariot of thought along, axles blazing in their sockets (from here).

 Anyway, this was Philosophy.
 It was new.
 It was the use of Logic to reach the Truth.